googlefonts/exemplar/README.md

 ## About

-The Exemplar project JSON endpoints redistribute Unicode CLDR (Common Locale Data Repository) exemplar, number, and punctuation encoding data by BCP 47 locale tag.
-The goal of this project is to provide easy client access to localized encoding requirements data for font development teams.
+The Exemplar project JSON endpoints include Unicode CLDR (Common Locale Data Repository) exemplar, number, and punctuation encoding data by BCP 47 locale tag.
+The goal of this project is to provide easy client access to localized encoding requirements data in a widely supported JSON format.

 This project leverages the ICU (International Components for Unicode) library to generate data that are consistent with the latest Unicode data standards.